 Students who wish to study civil, structural and environmental engineering apply to the Bachelor in Engineering degree (TR032).
-The first two years are common to all engineering students and at the end of the second year students select one of five specialist areas.
+The first two years are common to all engineering students and at the end of the second year students select civil, structural and environmental engineering as one of five specialist areas.